richardschoen/macapps/README.md

 # My List of Useful Mac Apps
 This site is a place I can share a list of various Mac Apps I've used or others might like to use.

+Feel free to drop and issue or pull request with your favorites added.

 ### App Installation
 - AppLite - GUI client for homebrew app installation
 https://aerolite.dev/applite